Careers360 Logo

 • Revise grammar rules regularly; keep an error log of common mistakes.

-• Learn 10–15 new words daily, revise weekly for vocabulary building.
+• Learn 10–15 new words daily, and revise weekly for vocabulary building.

 • Consistency in practice makes the CUET Preparation plan effective for language.